pdf-association/arlington-pdf-model/TestGrammar/README.md

 * liberal use of asserts with the Arlington PDF model, which can be assumed to be correct (but never for data from PDF files!)
 * performance and memory is **not** critical (this is just a PoC!) - so long as a full Arlington model can be processed and reasonably-sized PDFs can be checked
 * some PDF SDKs do absorb far too much memory, are excessively slow or cause stack overflows.
 This is not the PoC's issue!

+## Debugging tips (most for `--pdf`)

+* Ensure you validate the TSV file set before anything else!
+If validation fails, then PDF processing will undoubtedly be incorrect as it makes assumptions about correctness of data in the Arlington model!
+* Look at the top of various C++ files for #defines. e.g. in ParseObjects.cpp there is CHECKS_DEBUG and SCORING_DEBUG.
+* When debugging a PDF that is reporting strange or incorrect messages, set conditional breakpoints in ParseObjects.cpp based on the integer CParsePDF::counter (which is the number for each line of PDF DOM tree output).
+* Try using alternate PDF SDKs and comparing output line-by-line to discount issues PDF lexing and parsing issues.
+* Double check the TSV against appropriate Table in ISO 32000-2:2020.
+Don't assume it is perfect!
+* Temporarily edit to remove predicates from the Arlington TSV file that is causing major issues - if things now work, then it is likely to be predicate parsing or processing that is the issue.
+* You will need a PDF internal browser such as [iText RUPS](https://github.com/itext/i7j-rups) (free), [Apache PDFBox Debugger standalone](https://pdfbox.apache.org/download.html) (free) or the internal viewer in Adobe Acrobat (commercial).
+Many others exist too.

 ## PDF SDK Requirements